rebelsky/sams-assorted-musings-reflections/harry-and-david.md

 ---

 Now, you may think that my "joy of errors" essay is just about the wonder of that UI.
-But it's just the start.
+But you'd be wrong.
+It's just the start.
 At about 3:30 a.m., Michelle's phone got a text [4].
 It read "Did you authorize a charge of $xxx to Harry and David?
 Press 1 for Yes and 2 for No."
 Now, I'm not sure why a call about my charge card goes to Michelle, rather than to me, but we'll just call that the next error in the comedy.
 Of course, since it's the middle of the night [5], Michelle doesn't read carefully, and just types "Yes".
 She gets a quick response of the form "Thank you for your information.
 We have cancelled the charge."
 As far as I can tell, their clever programmers decided that anything that wasn't 1 was a No. That's the next error.

 We thought about going back to sleep and just dealing with it in the morning.
 But I spent so much time on the order that we were both worried.